Geoscience (GEOS)

 Prerequisites: GEOS 310 and Junior or above status

-GEOS 410 CAPSTONE III: SENIOR RES THESIS1 Credit
+GEOS 410 CAPSTONE III: SENIOR RESEARCH THESIS1 Credit

 Research thesis is completed and presented at the Nebraska Academy of Sciences or other regional or national scientific forum approved by the faculty.
 Required field trip in late April.
 Normally taken during the student's Senior year.